 Where to stay in Cairns: I’ve stayed at Gilligan’s before for a friend’s 21st and it’s a total party hostel (there’s an onsite nightclub).
 If that’s not your style these days (I feel you), check out Traveller’s Oasis.

 I did a solo weekend getaway to Adelaide in in 2018.
 It was my first time in the city and I really enjoyed my long weekend.
 I found there were plenty of things to do, the people were very friendly and the public transport network was great.
 Any city with cheap public buses to the airport is a winner in my book.
 Don’t miss visiting Glenelg Beach at sunset, checking out the free museums and art galleries, and heading to Hahndorf for lunch.

 Where to stay in Adelaide: I stayed at the Adelaide Central YHA in a female dorm room and would stay there again.

 Read more: My Adelaide weekend guide includes all the good stuff.

 If you’re wondering what to pack, here’s a comprehensive list of my travel essentials

 Brisbane was my home from 2012 to 2013 – before I ran away to Vancouver.
 I used to visit the city all the time when I lived in Townsville and have returned a few times in recent years.
-Although there are things to keep you occupied within the city over a weekend, the reason Brisbane makes this list of places to visit in Australia alone is that it’s sandwiched between the Sunshine and Gold Coasts.
-Although it’s easier to drive to these locations, it is possible to catch the train from Brisbane to both coasts.
+Although there are things to keep you occupied within the city over a weekend, the reason Brisbane makes this list of places to visit in Australia alone is that it’s sandwiched between the Sunshine Coast and Gold Coast.
+Although it’s easier to drive to these locations, catching the train from Brisbane to both coasts is possible.
 Use Brisbane as a base and do a beach-hopping day trip to either coast (although I’ll always be partial to the Sunny Coast).